 - Gather statistics from your local shelters and animal control agencies.
 Shelters’ intake and euthanasia numbers are indisputable evidence to help you make a case that breeding more dogs doesn’t make sense.
 Check your local shelter’s website for their statistics or contact them directly.
-If you are unable to find the information, you can use the current national statistic, which is that about 2,000 dogs and cats are killed in this country each day.
+If you are unable to find the information, you can use the current national statistic, which is that more than 1,700 dogs and cats are killed in this country each day.
 Use these statistics in your messaging to the public and the media.

 - Create a list of shelters and rescue groups in the area of the pet store.
 Include each organization’s location, website and phone number on the list.
 Make copies to hand out to people who are looking to obtain a pet, and are interested and/or willing to adopt one.
 You can find a listing, by zip code, of shelters and rescues by visiting petfinder.com.

 - Before each demonstration, print out a list (with pictures) of local adoptable animals.
 Choose a variety of dogs, cats, puppies and kittens that are listed on local organizations’ websites to show people specific examples of animals who are currently waiting at the shelter.
 By giving people an alternative to buying from the store, you not only discourage purchase of pets, you help save the lives of shelter pets, particularly when you emphasize the cost of purchasing a pet versus the (usually much lower) cost of adopting.